Reliable-Information-Lab-HEVS/ICLR2025/README.md

     id_key: str = 'task_id'
 ```

-You can then easily manipulate the dataset through the `YourDataset` instances.
+You can then easily manipulate the dataset through a `YourDataset` instance.